Don't let quarantine hysteria deter Ebola health workers: U.N

 ACCRA Governments must not deter health workers from coming to West Africa to fight Ebola and quarantine decisions should not be based on hysteria, the head of the U.N. mission battling the virus said on Monday.

-Some groups have challenged the rules as too extreme and a nurse who was quarantined after returning from Sierra Leone criticized her isolation on Sunday saying she posed no health threat.
+Some groups have challenged the rules as too extreme and a nurse who was quarantined after returning from Sierra Leone criticised her isolation on Sunday saying she posed no health threat.

 "Anything that will dissuade foreign trained personnel from coming here to West Africa and joining us on the frontline to fight the fight would be very, very unfortunate," Anthony Banbury, head of the U.N.
 Ebola Emergency Response Mission (UNMEER), told Reuters.